geohackweek/ghw2018_landlab/README.md

 ###  Rose's Module

-I wrote a tutorial on how to use spectrogram cross-correlation to detect blue whale calls as my final project for Geohackweek 2018 at the University of Washington.
+This tutorial is an introduction on how to use spectrogram cross-correlation to detect blue whale calls.
 This tutorial is meant primarily for individuals with at least an introductory understanding of Python to familiarize themselves with the one of the processes used in acoustic signal detection.

 **Workflow tools in the tutorial:**